-In \citet[herafter \citetalias{canameras21b}]{canameras21b}, we presented a CNN trained on realistic mock images and applied it to $gri$ multiband images from the Hyper-Suprime Cam Subaru Strategic Program \citep[HSC-SSP;][]{aihara18a}, complemented with detailed performance test presented by \citet{canameras23}.
-Avoiding any strict cuts on the catalog level, we applied it to 62.5 million image stamps from the HSC Wide layer, which correspond to a lower limit on the $i$-band Kron radius of $0.8\arcsec$.
-This is possible thanks to a false-positive rate (FPR) of $\sim 0.01$\%.
-From the 9 651 resulting systems, corresponding to 0.015\% of the input catalog, we identified through our visual inspection 88 secure (grade A) and 379 probable (grade B) lens candidates.
-Given the high success rate, we present in this work new lens candidates by lowering the limit on the $i$-Kron radius to 0.5\arcsec, which gives us additionally $\sim$ 73 million image stamps.
+In \citet[hereafter \citetalias{canameras21b}]{canameras21b}, we presented a CNN trained on realistic mock images and applied it to $gri$ multiband images from the Hyper-Suprime Cam Subaru Strategic Program \citep[HSC-SSP;][]{aihara18a}, complemented with a detailed performance test presented by \citet{canameras23}.
+Avoiding any strict cuts on the catalog level, we applied it to 62.5 million image stamps from the HSC Wide layer corresponding to a lower limit on the $i$-band Kron radius of $0.8\arcsec$.
+This is possible thanks to a false positive rate (FPR) of $\sim 0.01$\%.
+From the 9 651 resulting systems, corresponding to 0.015\% of the input catalog, we applied our visual inspection to identify 88 secure (grade A) and 379 probable (grade B) lens candidates.
+Given the high success rate, in this work we offer new lens candidates by lowering the limit on the $i$-Kron radius to 0.5\arcsec, which gives us an additional $\sim$ 73 million image stamps.

-Since the scope of \citetalias{canameras21b} was specifically on detecting new galaxy-scale lenses, we neglected, as commonly done, possible group- or cluster-scale lensing features during our visual inspection.
-However, as reported in \citetalias{canameras21b} already, our network was able to recover also group- and cluster-scale lenses.
-Therefore, we adjust our visual inspection strategy and report this time also specifically lenses in a significantly overdense environment such as a galaxy cluster by inspecting larger cutouts ($80\arcsec$ on a side).
-This is complemented by a re-inspection of the lens candidates from \citetalias{canameras21b} to classify their environment.
+Since the scope of \citetalias{canameras21b} was specifically set on the detection of new galaxy-scale lenses, we neglected, as is commonly done, possible group- or cluster-scale lensing features during our visual inspection.
+However, as previously reported in \citetalias{canameras21b}, our network was able to recover also group- and cluster-scale lenses.
+Therefore, we adjusted our visual inspection strategy and this time we also specifically report lenses in a significantly overdense environment, such as a galaxy cluster, by inspecting larger cutouts ($80\arcsec$ on a side).
+This was complemented by a re-inspection of the lens candidates from \citetalias{canameras21b} to classify the environment.